 The Redwood Library and Athenæum is the oldest lending library in America, and the oldest library building in continuous use in the country.
 More than just a sanctum of literature, the library is alive with bibliophiles and the casual readers alike.

-The Jane Pickens Theater What started out as a church in 1834 is today a single-screen theater showing everything from major motion pictures to less-known independents resplendent with century old detailing and gourmet concessions (cappuccino and chocolate, anyone?)
+The Jane Pickens Theater What started out as a church in 1834 is today a single-screen theater and event center showing everything from major motion pictures to less-known independents resplendent with century old detailing and gourmet concessions (cappuccino, cabernet or chocolate, anyone?)

 The International Tennis Hall of Fame At the 1880 Newport Casino, the museum’s galleries chronicle the history of tennis exhibits, video, and classic memorabilia from historic champions and today.

-Saint Mary’s Church The oldest Catholic parish in Rhode Island but better known as the setting for the Sept.
+Saint Mary’s Church Best known for setting the social columns aflutter when on Sept.
 12, 1953 wedding of Newport summer resident Jacqueline Bouvier to the junior senator from neighboring Massachusetts, John Fitzgerald Kennedy.

-Vineyards Coastal temperatures yield savory grapes and thus, three vineyards in the area: Newport Vineyards,
+Vineyards Coastal temperatures yield savory grapes in this region and thus, three vineyards in the area: Newport Vineyards, Greenval Vineyards and Carolyn’s Sakonnet Vineyards in bucolic Little Compton.

 Touro Synagogue A Newport landmark since 1763, Touro is the nation’s oldest synagogue building and played a vital role during the American Revolution.